andrewbossie/SER401-Redfish/jsMockRedfishServer/rfModeller.md

 module.exports = config;
 ```

-This is the main layout of the `jsMockServer` config file.
+This is the main layout of the `rfModellerSuite` config file.
 Important bits:

 1. `path:` The path to the top level `redfish` used as inputs to the scripts.
 This includes the initial `/redfish` portion of the path, so the the variable should resolve as `__path__/v1/…`.
-1. `MockupPatterns:` A collection of patterns (described below) for use in the `jsMockServer` scripts.
+1. `MockupPatterns:` A collection of patterns (described below) for use in the `rfModellerSuite` scripts.
 These will all be run in tandem on the same timeline.
 1. `module.exports = config;` This is necessary in order for the main script to pull in the config file as a variable.

 ## Mockup Pattern JSON